 A hobby could be something you have enjoyed doing over the years, or an activity which you have always wanted to try but had not been able to do yet.
 Practicing a hobby regularly will remind you to relax mentally and defocus from badminton/hectic other schedules.
 Similar to how you will stretch and allow your body to get back to its pre-practice state, actively relaxing the mind is also equally necessary to play well.

-So, when you are engaged in your favourite book, lost track of time while painting or not been able to stop listening to a podcast, your mind actually prefers focusing on your other interests.
+So, when you are engaged in your favourite book, lost track of time while painting or not been able to stop enjoying a swim class at a swim academy, your mind actually prefers focusing on your other interests.
 This supports you to feel replenished and eager to get back on to the court.

 As you keep practicing, you will notice that you are able to understand different aspects of the sport.
 Setting specific goals such as being able to play a new stroke will motivate you to take efforts towards reaching your aim.
 Beware though, we are often known for setting goals and not seeing them through.
 Write down what your goals are along with a timeline and you have already taken a big leap in the direction of your goal.
 Now, it’s time to get going!